arneish/parallel-PCA-openmp/README.md

 - D_HAT : reduced matrix (to be computed by PCA)

 Refer to `lab2_omp.h` for more details. **Your program should not output anything on `stdout`.**

+## Submission Instructions
+- You are supposed to submit only one file named `lab2_omp.c/cpp`.
+Please make sure all the functions you have used are in this file.
+- Do not submit other files
+- Your code should build and execute as per the instructions given above.
+Please make sure that your code doesn't need any Makefile.
+- Your program should not output anything in `stdout`

+We will not consider the submissions that don't comply with these guidelines.